olewandowski1/-module-fe-assembly/README.md

     - `loadRoutes`: Loads and caches all routes from the modules.

   - **Usage**: After initialization, the `ModulesManager` is passed to the `App` component.
 This is provided by `module-fe-core` package.

+- **useInitializeApp**: The `useInitializeApp` hook initializes the application by loading modules, references, routes, and translations.
+It uses two managers: `modulesManager` and `localesManager`.
+The hook is defined in `src/hooks/use-initialize-app.ts`.

+  - **Methods**:

+    - `loadModules`: Loads and caches all modules.
+    - `loadRefs`: Loads and caches all references from the modules.
+    - `loadRoutes`: Loads and caches all routes from the modules.
+    - `loadTranslations`: Loads translations for the modules.
+    - `addDynamicTranslations`: Adds dynamic translations to the application.

+- **useLocalesManager**: The `useLocalesManager` hook is a custom hook that manages the loading and caching of translations in the application.
+It leverages Zustand for state management and provides methods to load translations and format messages.
+The hook is defined in `src/hooks/use-locales-manager.ts`.

+  - **Methods**:

+    - `loadTranslations(modules: ModulesManagerType['modules'])`: Loads and caches all translations from the modules.
+    - `formatMessage(namespace: string, key: string)`: Formats a message based on the provided namespace and key.